 We are here to help you understand what abuse is and how to get help.

 We appreciate the generous support from our donors and involvement from community members.
 Your contributions make a difference.
-Safe Voices provides over 10,000 hours annually supporting victims of domestic violence, teen dating violence, stalking and human sex trafficking.
+Safe Voices provides over 10,000 hours annually supporting survivors of domestic abuse and sex trafficking.